Home

 • It cannot be valued with the gold of Ophir, with the precious onyx, or the sapphire."

-The word translated valued is the exact same Hebrew word [calah], and it quite obviously means "its value against" these fine jewels.
-In this context, God is telling us that wisdom "cannot be measured against the gold of Ophir, with the precious onyx, or the sapphire."
-Here the translation "valued" is to illustrate the measuring the value of something. i.e. wisdom cannot be measured with the gold of Ophir because it is far beyond that value.
-In verse nineteen we see this very same thing illustrated again.
+The word translated valued is the exact same Hebrew word [calah], and it quite obviously refers to "its value against" these fine jewels.
+In this context, God is telling us that wisdom "cannot be valued or measured against the gold of Ophir, with the precious onyx, or the sapphire."
+Here the translation "valued" is to illustrate measuring the value of something. i.e. wisdom cannot be measured with the gold of Ophir because it is far beyond that value.
+Moreover, in verse nineteen we see this very same thing illustrated again.

 Job 28:19